 Another common use case for PaaS is at established companies that want to try something new or experimental.
 Often, the software delivery processes within larger companies are slow and inefficient, making it hard to launch something and iterate on it quickly.
 Using a PaaS for these sorts of new projects can make experimentation far easier.
 Moreover, the new projects often don’t have the same requirements in terms of scalability, availability, security, and compliance as the company’s older and more mature products, so you are less likely to hit the limitations of a PaaS.

-As a general rule, you want to use a PaaS whenever you can, and only move on to IaaS when a PaaS can no longer meet your requirements, as discussed in the next section.
+As a general rule, you want to use a PaaS whenever you can, and only move on to IaaS when a PaaS can no longer meet your requirements, as per the next section.

 When to Go with IaaS